ddnexus/pagy/README.md

 ## Version 43

 We needed a leap version to unequivocally signaling that it's not just a major version: it's a complete redesign of the legacy code at all levels, usage and API included.

 **Why 43?** Because it's exactly one step beyond _"The answer to the ultimate question of life, the Universe, and everything."_ 😉

 #### Improvements

 This version introduces several enhancements, such as new `:countish` and `:keynav_js` paginators and improved automation and configuration processes, reducing setup requirements by 99%.
 The update also includes a simpler API and new interactive development tools, making it a comprehensive upgrade from previous versions.

 - **New [:countish](https://ddnexus.github.io/pagy/toolbox/paginators/countish) Paginator**
   - Faster than OFFSET and supporting the full UI
 - **New [Keynav](https://ddnexus.github.io/pagy/toolbox/paginators/keynav_js) Pagination**
-  - The pagy-exclusive technique using the fastest [keyset](https://ddnexus.github.io/pagy/toolbox/paginators/keyset) pagination alongside all frontend helpers.
+  - The pagy-exclusive technique using the fastest [keyset](https://ddnexus.github.io/pagy/toolbox/paginators/keyset)pagination alongside all frontend helpers.
 - **New interactive dev-tools**
   - New [PagyWand](https://ddnexus.github.io/pagy/resources/stylesheets/#pagy-wand) to integrate the pagy CSS with your app themes.
   - New **Pagy AI** available right inside your own app.